AlwaysWry/SRAM-IMC-logic-synthesis-tool/readme.md

 # An SOP-based logic synthesis tool for SRAM-IMC

-　　It is a demo C/C++ project for the manuscript "An Area-Efficient In-Memory Implementation Method of Arbitrary Boolean Function based on SRAM Array".
+　　It is a demo C/C++ project for the work in the following article:

+　　S. Zhang, X. Cui, F. Wei and X. Cui, "[An Area-Efficient In-Memory Implementation Method of Arbitrary Boolean Function based on SRAM
+　　Array](https://ieeexplore.ieee.org/document/10202194)," in IEEE Transactions on Computers, doi: 10.1109/TC.2023.3301156.

 　　File dictionary structure: